SecureIdentityAlliance/osia/src/doc/functional/_abis.rst

 .. py:function:: read(personID, encounterID, callback, options)
     :noindex:

-    Retrieve the data of an encounter.
+    Read the data of an encounter.

     **Authorization**: :todo:`To be defined`